This post is sponsored by Cherokee Uniforms.

 Misti laughs and chimes in: They’re coming back in style now, I think too.

-With warmth in his heart and a genuine respect for the family, Michael asks: Where do you think this industry is going next?
+With warmth in his heart and a genuine respect for the family, jonathan asks: Where do you think this industry is going next?

 Misti: I think the key factor in the future will be the continued growth and development of the fabrics for healthcare employees.
 I think it’s very important that we protect them as they protect the patient.
 We see patient experience is key in healthcare with all the patient surveys.
 I think it’s important for healthcare systems to make sure that their employees are happy, so they can provide good service to the patients.
 And I think we contribute to the happiness of the employee when we provide the tools they need to do their job.